cybertunnel/Excercises/Ex1/Readme.md

 4. Set up continuous integration and continuous deployment (CI/CD) for your project.

 5. Implement rate limiting and throttling to protect your API from abuse.

-By completing this backend engineering challenge, you'll gain valuable experience in designing and building RESTful APIs, working with databases, securing your application, and creating comprehensive documentation.
-This project can be adapted to various programming languages and frameworks, making it a versatile learning opportunity.